iNPUT-ACE is pleased to announce a new course for promoting Video Literacy!

 About the Course

-This Video Literacy course exposes investigators to the latest methodologies for accurately interrogating digital multimedia evidence in criminal investigations.
+Video Examinations for the Police Investigator exposes attendees to the latest methodologies for accurately interrogating digital multimedia evidence in criminal investigations.
 Each section of the course focuses on a specific technical limitation that investigators need to understand to properly handle and review video, plus guidance on leveraging the video to get more actionable intelligence from their evidence.

 The curriculum was developed by experts with decades of combined experience in conducting video-centric investigations and testifying in court.